elmerohueso/FamilyChores/USER_GUIDE.md

 **Points not showing:**
 - Refresh the page
-- Check transaction history to verify the chore was recorded
+- Check action history to verify the chore was recorded

 **Email not working:**
 - Verify SMTP settings are correct